One to one online counselling and psychotherapy

 Integrative psychotherapy means I draw from a range of evidence-based approaches, tailoring the therapy to your unique needs, rather than fitting you into a one size fits all model.
 Here’s a glimpse into some of the approaches I may integrate into our work together:

-• Cognitive behavioural therapy (CBT): Helps identify and shift unhelpful thought patterns that affect how you feel and behave.
+- Cognitive behavioral therapy (CBT): Helps identify and shift unhelpful thought patterns that affect how you feel and behave.

-• Person centred therapy: Emphasises empathy, unconditional acceptance, and giving you space to lead your own healing journey.
+- Person centered therapy: Emphasises empathy, unconditional acceptance, and giving you space to lead your own healing journey.

-• Dialectical behaviour therapy (DBT): Offers practical tools for managing emotions, improving relationships, and coping with distress.
+- Dialectical behavior therapy (DBT): Offers practical tools for managing emotions, improving relationships, and coping with distress.

 No two clients are the same and so no two sessions are the same.
 I meet you where you are, and together, we find what helps.